IAGO1215/TicinoBiodivMapBicocca/README.md

 1. Numpy
 2. Pandas
+3. Shapely
-3. GeoPandas
+4. GeoPandas
-4. Rasterio (and osgeo, which is currently mandatory in order that the "rasterio" package can be successfully imported.)
+5. Rasterio (and osgeo, which is currently mandatory in order that the "rasterio" package can be successfully imported.)
-5. Matplotlib
+6. Matplotlib
+7. Seaborn

 ## Required R Packages